cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 Division of the signing key to multiple parts, then manage them by multiple isolated system is an effective measure to protect the keys against leakage and theft.
 This document does not recommend  a specific technique, but recommends to implement this control based on a certain level of security evaluation like secret sharing scheme.
 In that case, secure coding and mounting penetration test are needed to eliminate the implementation vulnerabilities.
 This method is also effective to backup devices.

 - Multi-Signature
 This is a signature scheme which requires multiple isolated signing keys to sign a message.
 It is effective to protect each key hold by an entity and signing mechanisms.
-There are many different realization of multi-signature and they are different according to specific cryto assets system.
-Thus, consideration on preparing multiple implementations and their interoperation is need when a cryto assets custodian operate multiple crypto assets.
+There are many different realization of multi-signature and they are different according to specific crypto assets system.
+Thus, consideration on preparing multiple implementations and their interoperation is need when a crypto assets custodian operate multiple crypto assets.

 #### Other issues